AccessNI criminal records checks

 • The decision made by police to disclose information on an AccessNI check was made based on the position for which the AccessNI check was originally applied for.
 You cannot assume that no other intelligence would be disclosed for a different position.

-• The position for which the previous check was sought may be different to the position you are recruiting for - this could include whether the appropriate barred list was searched previously.
+• The position for which the previous check was sought may be different from the position you are recruiting for - this could include whether the appropriate barred list was searched previously.

-• The information revealed was based on the identity of the applicant, which was validated by another Registered Body, at the time that the original check was requested.
+• The information revealed was based on the identity of the applicant, which may have been validated by another Registered Body at the time that the original check was requested.
 Therefore, you should ensure that the identity details on the certificate match those of the applicant.

 If you are contacted by another organisation about a previously issued AccessNI check, you should not disclose any information in that check without the express permission of the applicant.
 To do so may be in breach of the Data Protection Act.